alisonpeard/hazGAN2/README.md

 - **Next:** Run full bayofbengal workflow using screen
     ```bash
     screen -S bayofbengal
+    micromamba activate snakemake
     snakemake --profile profiles/slurm/ process_all_data

+    # minimize the screen
+    Ctrl + A, D

+    # check the screen
+    screen -r bayofbengal

     ```
 - **To do:**
     - `rule train_stylegan2` (implemented but not tested)